As'ad Al Hamad

 2. The center is recognized as a teaching and training center for candidates enrolled for the Kuwait Board of Dermatology program.

-4. An electronic calling system is available for calling the patients in the out-patients area and the Phototherapy area.
+4. An electronic calling system is available for calling the patients in the out-patients area, the Phototherapy area, and the Pharmacy waiting area.

 5. The available computer network permits a modern service through registering patients’ information and appointments, follow-up of patients by their electronic medical files, and writing the patients reports retrieved from their electronic medical records.
 Various statistics including the diagnoses of patients based on the ICD 10 protocol became available through the computer system.
 At present there are several software modules available for the following applications:

-6. Advanced audiovisual facilities are available in the center including digital cameras and data show that, together with the computer network, enable presentations of clinical cases and pathology slides in the weekly and grand meetings.
+6. Advanced audiovisual facilities are available in the center including digital cameras and data show that, together with the computer network, enable presentations of clinical cases and pathology slides in the daily morning meeting and the weekly and grand meetings.
 Also these facilities are used to present problem cases seen by visiting professors and consultants in seminars held for all dermatologists to attend the comments of these visitors regarding these cases.
 In addition, there are facilities for conference slides processing and for publications.

-11. The health issue magazine is produced 3 times per year and is addressing mainly the patients about various dermatology diseases.
+10. A health issue magazine is produced 2 times per year and is addressing mainly the patients about various dermatology diseases.

-2. In spite of the spacious nature of the center, recently and because of expansion of the services in the center, we are in need for extra rooms to be used as stores and rooms for sorting the non-clean laundry.
-We have suggested building extra rooms in a space that is available outside the building of the center near the employee parking.
+2. In spite of the spacious nature of the center, recently and because of expansion of the services in the center, we are in need for extra rooms to be used not only for expanding dermatology services but also for providing extra clinics for training of the Kuwait Board candidates, and also for general stores bedsides rooms for sorting the non-clean laundry.
+We have suggested building extension building in a space that is available outside the current building of the center near the employee parking.

 3. There is discrepancy between the catchments areas of As’ad Al-Hamad Dermatology center and those of Al-Sabah Hospital.
 This leads to problems in interdepartmental co-operation and interdepartmental policies.
 Unifying the catchments areas for both should be considered.